Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-first-look-at-prisma-studio.md

 `CRUD` stands for: Create, Read, Update, Delete.

-You can also use filters and sorting options, making it super easy to navigate through your data.
+You can also use filters and sorting options, making navigating your data super easy.

 ## Launching Prisma Studio

 I've never seen a database GUI that was so easy to launch.
-Literally all you have to do is run the following command from a Prisma project.
+All you have to do is run the following command from a Prisma project.

 ```bash
 npx prisma studio